JRSlone/CodeKY_Hangman/README.md

 This project opens up a game of Hangman to play with predetermined words from a List inside the program.

-Project requirments used
+---Project requirments---
-- You must create at least one class, then create at least one object of that class and populate it with data.
+1. You must create at least one class, then create at least one object of that class and populate it with data.
 You must use or display the data in your application.
 * "public static class RandomNumber" that is located in my RandomNumber.cs

-- Create and call at least 3 functions or methods, at least one of which must return a value that is used in your application.
+2. Create and call at least 3 functions or methods, at least one of which must return a value that is used in your application.
 * "public void setWord()" Line 72, "public void checkWord()" Line 93, "public void buttonClick()" Line 120.

-Feature List
+---Feature List---
 1. Create a dictionary or list, populate it with several values, retrieve at least one value, and use it in your program.
 * "List<String> wordDictionary = new List<string> { "APPLE", "SNOW", "MARSHMALLOW", "SHARP", "FOX", "DISCORD", "DEVELOPMENT", "OVERFLOW", "AURORA" };" Line 31.